 Despite being introduced in 2016, Tesla didn’t start installing solar roofs until 2018.
 Even then, some people believe that less than 100 Tesla solar roofs have actually been installed in the United States.

-Tesla is also known for it’s not-so-great customer service, which is reflected on SolarReviews.
-So while the Tesla solar roof theoretically sounds like a competitive option for those looking to switch to solar, Tesla’s reputation precedes them.
+Tesla is also known for its not-so-great customer service, which is reflected on SolarReviews.
+So, while the Tesla roof sounds like a competitive option for those looking to switch to solar in theory, Tesla’s spotty reputation precedes them.

 Before deciding on the solar roof, you should get quotes from multiple solar installers to make sure you’re getting the right rooftop solar system for you.